 Chronic Pain Program

 Pain medication addiction treatment begins with medically managed detoxification designed to effectively treat withdrawal symptoms and protect from breakthrough pain.
-Traditional chemical dependency treatment is then supplemented by additional issue focused groups and techniques designed to create an alternative pain management treatment strategy to replace the use of narcotic analgesics.
+Traditional chemical dependency treatment is then supplemented by additional targeted therapeutic groups and techniques designed to create an alternative pain management treatment strategy to replace the use of opiates.
 Alternative pain management methods are introduced while in chemical dependency treatment under the direction of the medical director.

 Alternative Pain Management Methods